 Estimation is an often-overlooked aspect of the Scrum framework.

 This is somewhat surprising considering that the Scrum Guide mentions the term “estimate” nine times.
-It’s a prescribed attribute for items that constitute the Product Backlog, just like description, value, and order.
+It’s a prescribed attribute for items that constitute Scrum Product Backlog, just like description, value, and order.

 The problem probably lies in the fact that the Guide doesn’t offer any explanation on how Scrum estimations should work.
 In fact, Scrum forefathers refrained from dictating any item estimation requirements whatsoever.